vectorgrp/xcp-lite/README.md

-# xcp_lite
+# xcp-lite
 XCP for Rust - based on XCPlite

-Disclaimer:
-This code is in experimental state.
+Disclaimer: This code is in experimental state.
 There is no release yet.

-This is no implementation of XCP in Rust, it is an API for measurement and calibration, which uses the ASAM XCP protocol for communication with a measurement and calibration tool like CANape and ASAM A2L for data description.
+xcp-lite is a Rust API for measurement and calibration, which uses the ASAM XCP protocol for communication with a measurement and calibration tool like CANape and ASAM A2L for data description.

+This is no complete implementation of XCP in Rust, parts of it are still C/C++ from XCPlite.

 Main purpose was to experiment with Rust and to demonstrate some more advanced features of measurement and calibration with CANape:
 - Automatic A2L and IDL generation with proc-macros